-- COLORFUL PACKAGE: Amazing colors to get spring vibes in your garden or on you terrace.
-Impatiens is an annual plant for a partial shady place in the garden.
+- COLORFUL PACKAGE: Amazing colors to get summer vibes in your garden or on your terrace.
+Sunpatiens is an annual plant ideal for both sunny and shady places in the garden.
 You can either keep the plant in pot or put it in the ground, directly in the border.

-- EASY & STRONG PLANT: If you do not have a green thumb but you would like to enjoy flowers in your garden, then the Impatiens is the correct choice.
+- EASY & STRONG PLANT: If you do not have a green thumb but you would like to enjoy flowers in your garden, then sunpatiens is the correct choice.
 It is especially easy to handle.
 Keep the soil constantly slightly humid and remove old flowers.

 - FRESH FROM THE GREENHOUSE: We strive for best quality.
 Our plants are directly shipped from the greenhouse to our customers.